 But its story starts a few years earlier when, after a campaign led by RUSS members, we successfully completed a public procurement process and signed a Development Agreement with Lewisham Council for a ‘community-led, affordable, self-build housing development’ on a former derelict school and industrial site at Church Grove.

 The project will provide 33 new sustainable, customised, high quality homes that are permanently affordable and partly self-built in order to reduce construction costs.
 It will also provide opportunities for training in construction for self-builders as well as apprentices and volunteers from the wider community.
 The project will contain a range of houses and flats of different tenures, sizes and levels of self-build in order to create a truly mixed community made up of people from diverse backgrounds in the local area.

 You can find out more about our plans for the development at page 20-25 of RUSS’s vision – An innovative approach to Community-Led Housing.

 A ballot to select the residents for the Church Grove project took place at Lewisham Town Hall in March 2016, and all of them have been financially vetted to ensure they can afford their homes.

 One of RUSS’s principles is that residents should input into the major decisions that will frame their living environment.
-So they have been involved in a series of co-design sessions in 2016 and 2017 led by the architects Architype and Strategic Advisors and Self-Build Facilitators Jon Broome Architects
+So they have been involved in a series of co-design sessions in 2016 and 2017 with our architects and our self-build facilitator, Jon Broome.